-Serrano peppers are fairly common in grocery stores across the globe.
-They offer higher heat than a jalapeno, and a smaller size.
+Serrano peppers are fairly common in grocery stores in North America.
+They (usually) offer higher heat than a jalapeño, and a smaller size.
 If a recipe calls for them, you may need a serrano pepper substitute.

 In this article, I’ll share some of our favorite alternatives for serrano peppers that will work in a pinch.
 Depending on the recipe, you may have the perfect replacement already in the kitchen!